 Recent Features - General

-Over the last 18 months I've been adding to my curated directory of applications for Windows phones, including both 8.1 and Windows 10 versions.
-But, as we head into 2018 and with the latter really all that most currently active Windows phone users care about, I've whittled it all down to UWP applications, those with native Windows 10 UI and which support different orientations, Continuum and even use on laptop or tablet.
-Without ever having to worry about the UI dropping back to 2013's 8.1 UI elements and controls.
-This is the mid-April update of the directory.
+Over the last two years, I've been adding to my curated directory of applications for Windows phones, including both 8.1 and Windows 10 versions.
+But, as we hit mid-2018 and with the latter really all that most (though not all) currently active Windows phone users care about, I've whittled it all down to UWP applications, those with native Windows 10 UI and which support different orientations, Continuum and even use on laptop or tablet.
+This is the mid-June update of the directory.